fullstackstorm/bored-project/README.md

 You are welcome to fork this repository and make changes, but I will not be accepting these changes.
 This project is designed for me to sharpen my web development skills overtime.

+## Licensing
+---

+The Bored API is governed by its own terms of use and licensing conditions.
+Please refer to the [Github Bored-API README](https://github.com/drewthoennes/Bored-API) for detailed information on how you can use the API.

 ## Outside Sources
 ---